 2005 would bring little brother Benny.
 My pregnancy went better and he would prove to be a more settled baby, but he suffered terrible eczema.
 In hind-sight I should have probably taken it as an early warning that things were not completely well with him.
-He was not a great sleeper, but his appetite was good and he never showed a sign of rash.
+He was not a great sleeper, but his appetite was good and he never showed a sign of food allergies.
 Around the age of 3 he became very shy and defiant – refusing to speak or look at anyone outside our small family.
-Around the age of 4 he developed an eye tic, a strange rolling of the eyes that scared us and caused great concern.
+Around the age of 4 he developed an eye tic, a strange rolling of the eyes that scared us and caused us great concern.
 Just as I cried over cake, this time I cried over his normal future that I saw disappearing.
 At times it was so severe I believed he would never be able to attend school.
-I took him to the doctor, the allergist and the neurologists but they seemed to think it was not that much of a problem.
+I took him to the doctor, the allergist, and the neurologists but they seemed to think it was not that much of a problem.
 One neurologist told us he may grow out of it or it could become Turettes syndrome.
-His own son has the same problem, so when the kids start teasing him we can put him on drugs that may suppress it.
+He told me his is own son has the same problem, so when the kids start teasing him we can put him on drugs that may suppress it.
 Drugs for the rest of his life.